SynBioDex/SBOL-visual/SEPs/SEP_V021.md

 add

-> If no directionality can be inferred from the SBOL 2 data type, an edge without arrows may be used.
+> If no directionality can be inferred from the SBOL 2 data, an edge without arrows may be used.

 ## 3. Examples <a name='example'></a>

+In the SBOLTestSuite https://github.com/SynBioDex/SBOLTestSuite/blob/master/SBOL2/ModuleDefinitionOutput.xml both interactions have a participant of role SBO:0000598 promoter which has been made obsolete.
+Newer visualization tools will likely not be able to infer direction in this case, as they are expecting SBO:0000642 inhibited.

 ## 4. Backwards Compatibility <a name='compatibility'></a>

 This change is backward compatible, as all previous diagrams are still valid with the same meaning.

 ## 5. Discussion <a name='discussion'></a>